 Frequently Asked Questions

 Keep the hot charcoal in the bowl.
-Drizzle 1 teaspoon ghee over the charcoal and immediately close the lid of the pan.
+Drizzle 1 teaspoon ghee over the charcoal and immediately close the pan lid.
 Let the curry absorb the smoke for 10-15 minutes.
 Remove the bowl and give the curry a mix.

 You will have to add more water while cooking the curry.

-Some people add kachari powder to it which gives this curry a very unique tangy taste.
-If you have it available, cut down the yogurt to ½ cup and add 2 tablespoon of kachari powder in its place.
+Some people add kachari powder, giving this curry a unique tangy taste.
+Cut the yogurt to ½ cup and add 2 tablespoon of kachari powder if you use it.

-Some people do not add turmeric powder and coriander powder to their recipes but just like any other traditional recipe, there are different versions of each dish.
-I have seen my grandmother adding these spices to this curry and I followed the tradition.
-If you are not comfortable adding it, then feel free to skip it.
+Some people do not add turmeric powder and coriander powder to their recipes, but like any other traditional recipe, each dish has different versions.
+I saw my grandmother adding these spices to this curry, and I followed the tradition.
+If you are uncomfortable adding it, feel free to skip it.

 Serving Suggestions

-Laal Maas is traditionally served with Bajre Ki Roti or Makki Ki Roti but you can definitely serve it with any Indian bread of your choice like Naan, Lachha Paratha, or Phulka.
+Laal Maas is traditionally served with Bajra Roti or Makki Ki Roti.
+You can also serve it with Indian bread, like Plain Naan, Lachha Paratha, or Phulka.

 It also goes very well with Steamed Rice or Jeera Rice.
-Do serve some sliced onions and lemon wedges on the side.
+Serve some sliced onions and lemon wedges on the side.

 Storage Suggestions

-If you are making it in bulk, make sure you heat only the amount you want to serve.
+Heat only the amount you want to serve if you make it in bulk.
 Reheating, again and again, should be avoided.

 You Might Also Like